Ucluelet: Transportation

 Ucluelet has an airport, Tofino Ucluelet Airport, about twenty minutes drive from town.
 Long Beach Airport is accessible to small passenger planes and the harbour in Ucluelet, Ucluelet Water Aerodrome, is accessible to floatplanes.
 Coastal fog is a common morning phenomenon in the summer, complicating access by air until the weather clears.

 Accessing Ucluelet by car is via Highway 4 from Port Alberni.
 Vehicles are required to use winter tires or carry chains from October 1 to March 31 on this route.
 Tofino Bus also services Ucluelet from Victoria, Vancouver, Nanaimo and Port Alberni.
 In the summer, Lady Rose Marine Services operates a ferry service from Port Alberni to Ucluelet and return several times per week.

 Tourism

 Like its neighbour Tofino, Ucluelet has made the transition from a resource-based economy to a year-round tourism-based economy.
-The Pacific Rim Visitor Centre is now the second-most-visited Tourism Centre, after Victoria, on Vancouver Island, and on average receives 90,000 visitors from around the world to the Pacific Rim National Park, Ucluelet and Tofino area.
+The Pacific Rim Visitor Centre is the second-most-visited Tourism Centre, after Victoria, on Vancouver Island, and on average receives 90,000 visitors from around the world to the Pacific Rim National Park, Ucluelet and Tofino area.

 Tourist activities include surfing, stand-up paddle board, fishing, whale watching, bear watching, kayaking, canoeing, camping, hiking, biking, swimming, and beachcombing.
 Storm watching is also an activity during the November to March season.